 - Students are encouraged to dress professionally for the exam, but will not be graded on attire.

-- Students may not bring notes with them into the exam room.
+- Students may not bring notes with them into the exam room (students taking the exam remotely may have a printed copy of the scenarios, however).

 - Each response must demonstrate evidence of the following: